-Nonresident students who have failed to establish California residency after the first year will be responsible for their own tuition.
+Eligible non-resident students who have failed to establish California residency after their first year will be responsible for their own non-resident supplemental tuition.

-A detailed description of the PhD program is available on the Internet at http://management.ucsd.edu/phd/ or by contacting the PhD program coordinator at email@example.com.
+A detailed description of the doctoral program is available on the Internet at http://rady.ucsd.edu/phd/ or by contacting the doctoral program coordinator at email@example.com.
 Residence and other campuswide regulations are described in the graduate studies section of this catalog.

-Career Connections, the Rady School’s career center, provides students with expertise, guidance, and resources to successfully manage their careers.
-Services and resources of Career Connections are available to all Rady students, with some limitations for those sponsored by their employers.
+Graduate Career Connections, the Rady School’s career center, provides professional-degree graduate students with expertise, guidance, and resources to successfully manage their careers.
+Services and resources of Graduate Career Connections are available to all Rady students, with some limitations for those sponsored by their employers.
 For many students, the center’s personalized approach to career management begins before the student’s first quarter and continues throughout the program.
-Career Connections actively works to identify opportunities for students and to enable them to build strong professional networks.
+Graduate Career Connections actively works to identify opportunities for students and to enable them to build strong professional networks.

 Career services include career assessment, individual career coaching, career fairs, workshops, employer presentations and panels, internship and career employment listings, and on-campus interviews.
 Specialized career workshops focus on résumé writing, interviewing skills (including videotaped mock interviews), effective job search strategies, and job offer evaluation and negotiation.